axu2/improved-seam-carving/README.md

 Both papers introduce different ways to "calculate the energy of a pixel, which is a measure of its importance—the higher the energy, the less likely that the pixel will be included as part of a seam."

-The first paper determined the energy of a pixel using some edge detection algorithm.
+The first paper determined the energy of a pixel by looking at its 4 surrounding neighbors. (e.g. dual gradient.)

-The second paper determines the energy by looking forward after removing a seam:
+The second paper
+>looks forward at the resulting image instead of backward at the image before removing the seam.
+At each step, we search for the seam whose removal inserts the minimal amount of energy into the image.
+These are seams that are not necessarily minimal in their energy, but will leave less artifacts in the resulting image, after removal.
+This coincides with the assumption that natural images are piece-wise smooth intensity surfaces, which is a popular assumption in the literature.

 ><img src='forward.png' width=600>